Funding that is managed by agencies on behalf of the government.

-The agreement entered into by the ARC and an Administering Organisation when an application from that organisation is approved for funding.
+The agreement entered into by the ARC and an Administering Organisation when a proposal from that organisation is approved for funding.

-Documents published on the GrantConnect website for each grant opportunity that provide applicants with information about a scheme, eligibility requirements, the application, selection and approval processes, and requirements for the administration of funding.
+Documents published on the ARC website for each funding scheme which provide applicants with information about a scheme, eligibility requirements, the application, selection and approval processes, and requirements for the administration of funding.

-Provides funding for research projects, infrastructure, hubs and centres that foster collaboration among researchers and research teams in Australia and internationally, and with industry and other end-users of research.
-The Linkage Program comprises the ARC Centres of Excellence, Industrial Transformation Research Hubs, Industrial Transformation Training Centres, Linkage Infrastructure, Equipment and Facilities, Linkage Learned Academies Special Projects, Linkage Projects, Special Research Initiatives, and Supporting Responses to Commonwealth Science Council Priorities schemes.
+Programme 1.2 of the 2015–16 Portfolio Budget Statements, which provides funding for research projects, infrastructure, hubs and centres that foster collaboration among researchers and research teams in Australia and internationally, and with industry and other end-users of research.
+The Linkage programme comprises the ARC Centres of Excellence; Co-funded Research Centres; Industrial Transformation Research Hubs; Industrial Transformation Training Centres; Linkage Infrastructure, Equipment and Facilities; Linkage Learned Academies Special Projects; Linkage Projects and Special Research Initiatives schemes.

-A researcher with between five and 15 years’ research experience since the award of a PhD or equivalent qualification at the time of their application.
+A researcher with between 5 and 15 years’ research experience since the award of a PhD or equivalent qualification at the time of their application.

-The National Competitive Grants Program (NCGP) comprises the Discovery and Linkage Programs, under which the ARC funds a range of complementary schemes to support the highest-quality fundamental and applied research, research training, research collaboration or partnerships, and infrastructure across all research disciplines.
+The National Competitive Grants Programme (NCGP) comprises Discovery and Linkage programmes, under which the ARC funds a range of complementary schemes to support the highest-quality fundamental and applied research, research training and collaboration or partnerships and infrastructure across all research disciplines.

 The idea that research outcomes, particularly those arising from publicly funded research projects, should be available as broadly as possible.

-A researcher who satisfies the eligibility criteria for a Partner Investigator under the Discovery Program or Linkage Program funding rules, and takes significant intellectual responsibility for the research.
+A researcher who: satisfies the eligibility criteria for a Partner Investigator under the Discovery programme or Linkage programme funding rules; and takes significant intellectual responsibility for the research.

 Evaluation of research proposals or outputs by experts who assess individual research proposals within their field of research or across a broader disciplinary area on the basis of established selection criteria.